layer6ai-labs/DropoutNet/README.md

 </p>

 ## Citeulike
-In addition to Recsys, we also provide pipeline to run citeulike.
-Note that, as mentioned in paper, we evaluate cold start in the same way as the CTR paper while the warm start evaluation is modified.
-For convenience, we have proivded our evaluation split for cold start, item features, as well as the WMF user item preference latent vectors available [here](https://s3.amazonaws.com/public.layer6.ai/DropoutNet/citeu.tar.gz).
+In addition to Recsys, we also provide pipeline to run the publicly available Citeulike data.
+Note that, as mentioned in the paper, we evaluate cold start the same way as the CTR paper while the warm start evaluation is modified.
+For convenience, we have proivded our evaluation split for both cold and warm start, item features, as well as the WMF user item preference latent vectors available [here](https://s3.amazonaws.com/public.layer6.ai/DropoutNet/citeu.tar.gz).

 The citeulike warm and cold models are trained separately as their validation sets differ.
 Please use the scripts `main_cold_citeu.py` and `main_warm_citeu.py` to run the experiments on the Citeulike dataset.

-Point `--data-dir` to your extracted `eval` folder.
+Point `--data-dir` to your extracted `eval` folder after extracting `citeu.tar.gz`.
 Sample training runs with respective validation performance are shown below per 1000 updates.

 <p align="center">
 <img src="https://github.com/layer6ai-labs/DropoutNet/blob/master/logs/dropoutnet_citeu_cold.png" width="500">